musmankkr/NatWestScrapper/README.md

 This scrapper is fetching the vacancies from the NatWest Dummy Website I developed, which is uploaded at https://github.com/musmankkr/ExampleWebsite

 #How to Run
-1- download and run the Example Website, make sure you have the dotnet core 3 sdk.
+1- download and run the Example Website, from the url https://github.com/musmankkr/ExampleWebsite ,make sure you have the dotnet core 3 sdk.

 2- download this Scrapper, and make sure the url path at appsettings is the same to your local path on which the website is running.
 You will require .net framework 6 sdk to run this scrapper.